-- Train – Since Mont-Saint-Michel is an island, you will first need to find your way to Rennes and then head to the abbey.
+- Train – Since Mont-Saint-Michel is an island, you must first find your way to Rennes and then head to the abbey.
 Visit the Gare Montparnasse train station in Paris and take the train to Rennes.
 From there, hop on the bus that takes you to the mainland.
-You can either walk across the 900 m Pont Passerelle or take a shuttle.
+You can walk across the 900 m Pont Passerelle or take a shuttle.

 - Car – Driving is easy as well.
 Drive to Mont-Saint-Michel, where you can park your car 1.5 miles from the mainland.
-From the parking lot, you can take a free shuttle that drops you off 450 m from the edge of Mont-Saint-Michel.
+You can take a free shuttle from the parking lot that drops you off 450 m from the edge of Mont-Saint-Michel.

 - Guided tour – The best option is to book a guided tour which starts in Paris.
 If you have an extra day, we highly recommend taking the 2-day Mont-Saint-Michel and the Loire Valley guided tour.

 See Related: Best Travel Drones

 Next on our list of day trips from Paris is Château de Chantilly, a beautiful castle located just outside Paris in the charming town of Chantilly.
 Forests and swampy marshes surround the castle, and it looks like it floats over a pond and canal system.